Eye Safety Questions

 Can I wear contact lenses at work?

-Contacts can be worn in most situations, but they should never be worn without the use of proper eye protection (glasses or goggles).
+Contacts can be worn in many, but not all situations.
+When hazards are present, contact lenses should never be worn without the use of proper eye protection (glasses, goggles, helmet or shield).

 What should I do if chemicals splash in my eyes?

-Immediately flush the eye with water, or any drinkable liquid.
-Hold the eye open if necessary,and continue flushing for 15 minutes.
+Ensure you are familiar with the safety data sheets for any chemicals you may encounter in the workplace.
+For many chemicals, immediately flush the eye with water.
+Hold the eye open if necessary, and continue flushing for 15 minutes.
 Seek emergency medical attention.

 What if something gets in my eye?